Data transfer tools

 Parallelize data transfers when possible

-In this example benchmark, GNU parallel is used to launch a varying number of simultaneous copies from /fastscratch to the $TMPNVME on a DGX compute node.
+In this example benchmark, GNU parallel is used to launch a varying number of simultaneous copies from /scratch to the $TMPNVME on a DGX compute node.
 Performance improves dramatically by parallizing, but does plateau at around eight simultaneous copies.

 image